neuronsimulator/nrn/src/coreneuron/README.md

 mpirun -n 1 ./bin/nrniv-core --mpi --gpu --tstop 100 --datpath ../tests/integration/ring --cell-permute 2
 ```

-> Note: If your model is using Random123 random number generator, you cannot use the same executable for CPU and GPU runs.
-We suggest to build separate executables for CPU and GPU simulations.
+Note: If your model is using Random123 random number generator, you cannot use the same executable for CPU and GPU runs.
+We suggest to install separate NEURON with CoreNEURON for CPU and GPU simulations.
 This will be fixed in future releases.

 ##### Running tests with SLURM